-Risk HIGH Category A01:2021- BROKEN ACCESS CONTROL Description Unprivileged user (Company.MEMBER) can change the name and avatar of the company (even if it doesn't belong to the company).
+Risk HIGH Category A01:2021- BROKEN ACCESS CONTROL Description An unprivileged user (Company.MEMBER) can change the name and avatar of the company (even if it doesn't belong to the company).
 Impact 1.
 Attacker gets of the target company.
 It can be retrieved with the help of endpoint.
-2. Then, attacker modifies settings of the company where he has "Company.
-ADMIN" permission (), and intercept the request with proxy software.
-3. Company ID is sent via request.
-However, it is not checked whether the user who sent the request has enough privilege on that company.
-So, user can replace his own company's ID () with the target company's ID ().
-Modified request is shown in the following image.
-4. After sending request, the target company's name is changed.
+2. Then, the attacker modifies settings of the company where they have "Company.
+ADMIN" permission () and intercepts the request with proxy software.
+C 3.
+A company ID is sent via a request.
+However, it is unlikely that the user who sent the request will checked to confirm they have enough privilege on that company.
+So, the user can replace their own company's ID () with the target company's ID ().
+The modified request is shown in the following image.
+4. After sending the request, the target company's name is changed.
 To confirm this, we can use endpoint.
+Recommendation DNS zone transfers should be restricted only to pre-approved servers.